HearstAT/cfn_backendless_chef/README.md

 -   Built to utilize Ubuntu Xenial
 -   Allows you to choose versions to install on Chef-Server, Manage, and Reporting (Limited to Xenial Supported versions)
 -   Builds out a RDS PostgreSQL Database, Version: 9.5.4
--   Builds out AWS Elasticsearch Domain (Node/Replication Configurable), Version: 2.3
+-   Builds out AWS ElasticSearch Domain (Node/Replication Configurable), Version: 2.3

 ## Diagram